Slackadays/Chata/libchata/README.md

 # Welcome to Chatassembler!

-Chatassembler is the world's #1 (and only) assembler library for RISC-V. It's easy to use, fully independent of GCC and LLVM, and _over 10x faster_ 🏎️ than them.
+Chatassembler is the world's #1 (and only) complete assembler library for RISC-V. It's easy to use, fully independent of GCC and LLVM, and _over 10x faster_ 🏎️ than them.

 <p align="center">
     <img src="assets/Figure_1.svg">